USave Health

 No Surprises Act: This federal law protects patients from receiving unexpected bills for out-of-network care in emergency situations, non-emergency care at an in-network facility, and for air ambulance services.
 It does not, however, directly address refunds for patient overpayments.

 Step 1: Purchase your test - We offer a wide variety of blood works to cover your health needs.
 No insurance needed.
-Order your own labs directly or after a
+Order your own labs directly or after a External link opens in new tab or windowdoctor visit.

 Step 2: Pay through USave - Pay through DrSays before your lab center visit to get a discounted price. ($9.99 collection fee is required per order.
 No additional fee at the lab center.)